Year 2

 English

-The children will be working hard in their new Read, Write, Inc/ English groups every morning to improve both their reading and writing.
+The children will be working hard in their new Read, Write, Inc/ English groups every morning.
 In these sessions, we will teach the necessary reading skills, so that they can accurately read books matched to their individual reading level.
 We will explore voice choice and re-read the texts 3 times to help build fluency and comprehension.
 Your child will bring home reading books to read to you.
 Please encourage your child to read and return these books at least 3 times a week.
-They will also bring home a book of their choice for you to read/ share with them.
+They will also bring home a book of their choice for you to read/ share with them

 In writing, we will be looking at the different sentence types: statements, questions and commands.
 We will also focus on using capital letters, full stops, question marks and exclamation marks.
 In the first half term, the children will write stories based on the traditional tale – The Three Billy Goats Gruff.
 After half – term, the children will be reading, following and then writing recipes linked to our Healthy Living topic.
-During both half – terms we will be looking at extending our sentences using the conjunctions and, but , because, when, if, or
+During both half – terms we will be looking at extending our sentences using the conjunctions and, but , because, when, if, or.
+We will learn to spell words containing: er/est, il, ing/ed, er/or, less, ly, ful, over/under, super,le, al/all.
+We will continue to focus on forming letters correctly and of relative size.

 Maths